MALAYSIA TRAVEL GUIDE CONTENTS

 Relax in Langkawi Island

 If you need a little R&R while you’re in Malaysia, head for the beaches.
 Langkawi Island in the Andaman sea is the perfect spot to relax and soak up some sun.
 They’ve got everything from hostels to extravagant resorts and everything in between.
 Take a couple of days and enjoy some of the incredible seaside beauty of this island.
+If you want something active to do while in Langkawi, this jetski island tour comes highly recommended.

 Dive in the Redang Islands